 Elsewhere things are less than peachy as evil mastermind Dr. Malic (Cesar Romero) plots to takeover Latitude Zero from his island lair Blood Rock.
 Did he name the place himself?
 I like to think it's just a coincidence.
 After the initial rescue he orders his own submarine to destroy McKenzie and his companions, resulting in a good bit of cat and mouse action as various torpedoes and devices are activated.
 Malic does a lot of moustache twirling but things are generally pretty low key at this stage, before we get to see what kind of maniacal schemes he's up to inside his home base.
 Apparently he lives there alone with his scheming lover Lucretia (Patricia Medina) at least while the submarine crew are away.

 How will he conquer a much larger more advanced rival nation?
 It's never clear.
 It probably involves brain transplants and monster people.
 Did I mention the monster people?
-Yeah that's a thing.
-Malic is such a mad genius that he's perfected the technique of chopping up a few live animals before shoving in a human brain and stitching up the parts to make a new creation.
+Well you see Malic is such a mad genius that he's perfected the technique of chopping up live animals before shoving in a human brain and stitching up the parts to make a new creation.
 McKenzie may have all kinds of top science bods being recruited to progress the betterment of the world, but what is he doing to push forward the science of insane Frankenstein style species crossing?
 Very little from what I can see.
-They don't seem to have much wildlife at all, it would be far more interesting with a few giant rats roaming about.
+They don't seem to have much wildlife at all, perhaps it would be more interesting with a few giant rats roaming about.

 The main action of the story involves Malic kidnapping a physicist before McKenzie can recruit him to his side, and a race against time before he spills his secrets and both he and his daughter become freakish bat monsters.
 All the usual tropes.
-There's a fairly sluggish middle section to the narrative as lots of talk about their recruitment methods and ideals is listened to, but the third act as the rescue mission begins picks up the pace.
+There's a fairly sluggish mid-section to the narrative as lots of talk about their recruitment methods and ideals is listened to, but the third act as the rescue mission begins picks up the pace.
 There's a lot of vague information about living forever and becoming stronger and more disease resistant than normal humans, before they finally suit up and strap on the rocket packs, flame shooting gloves and other devices.
-They're all made of gold of course.
-Isn't this a fairly soft metal?
+They're all made of gold of course... not the most heat resistant material.
 Perhaps it's best not to worry about it.

 3/5